ankitraj999/Personality-Prediction/README.md

 This project demonstrate the prediction of personality trait of an individual using hand written characters.
 The dataset used in this project is self made.It uses SVM machine learning algorithm.It uses sci-kit learn framework and open cv open source computer vision and machine learning library.

--> This Project demonstrate the personality prediction of an individual on the basis of his handwriting analysis -> Takes the image of the handwriting character and show the personality trait ->  Uses scikit-learn machine learning python library,matplot-lib and self-made dataset,Open CV2.
+-> This Project demonstrate the personality prediction of an individual on the basis of his handwriting analysis

+-> Takes the image of the handwriting character and show the personality trait.

+# Technology skills
+Uses scikit-learn machine learning python library,matplot-lib and self-made dataset,Open CV2.